mashariqk/cosmodbuseruploader/README.md

-# Azure Cosmo DB Uploader
+# Azure Cosmos DB Uploader

 This small spring boot app reads a .txt file from dropfolder/inbound directory and uploads it to the Azure Cosmos DB.
 After the file